DIPlib/diplib/src/documentation/styleguide.md

 - The keyword `const` comes after the type name it modifies: `dip::Image const& img`.

 - Braces and brackets have spaces on the inside, not the outside.

+- All functions local to a translation unit must be declared `static` to prevent name space pollution.
+This also prevents them for being exported out of the library.